farazhaider/futstats/README.md

 Logging and Metrics are done using Elixir's native logger and the `Instruments` package. `StatsD` is used for the collection of the time series metrics data.
 In `Application.ex`, several important probes have been defined to measure `Beam` performance and resource usage.
 API response times and request rates are calculated by a custom plug `Plugs.Metrics`.
 Ecto query performance measured by a custom ecto logger `Repo.Metrics` which writes the query count and response times to the StatsD server.

+Swagger has been used as the way to document the HTTP APIs and ex_doc has been used to make the documentation

 ## Running the Application